Multivitamins: Quality Counts

 Chronic illness in America continues to increase.
-In addition, the pandemic also increases the need for extra nutrients to support the immune system.
-By priming the immune system with quality support, you will have a better response to the virus and other pathogens.
+The pandemic also increases the need for extra nutrients to support the immune system.
+By priming the body with quality support, you will have a better overall health and hence a better response to viruses and other pathogens.

 As an example, a good multivitamin contains Vitamin A. Vitamin A is crucial to the health of the mucous membranes of the lungs, naso-pharangeal system, and gastrointestinal lining.
-These constitute the body’s first lines of defense to pathogens.
-It is also involved in other aspects of the immune system, including the stimulation of the innate immune response and specific T and B cell response to viral, parasitic, and bacterial infection.
-So without an optimal amount of Vitamin A, your first line of defense and other aspects of the immune system may be compromised.
+Together, these constitute the body’s first line of defense to pathogens.

 Zinc is also important to immune function.
 A recent review of zinc in Advances in Integrative Medicine indicates that due to its role in fighting acute viral infection, zinc may reduce the risk, duration, and severity of Covid-19 infection.4 This is not surprising as zinc affects both innate and adaptive immunity.
 A quality multivitamin should have a minimum of 7.5 mg and up to 30mg of zinc in it.

 Selenium plays a major role in the body’s antioxidant defense.
 As white blood cells attack invading pathogens, they cause free radicals to form.
 Selenium helps to “mop up” these free radicals by supporting glutathione, one of the body’s most important antioxidants.
 Selenium also plays a role in thyroid health, which affects all body systems.